ihh/schooz/README.txt

 (d) Pushdown automata.
 As a convenience for world-building, the library implements named state machines with stacks (pushdown automata).
-These are useful for implementing constructs like scenes, diversions, simple conversations, puzzles, etc.
+These are useful for implementing constructs like rooms, scenes, side-quests, simple conversations, puzzles, etc.

 (e) Descriptors.
 Each named state machine has a mapping from states to associated descriptor functions.